kevindigo/quests-of-zeus/backlog.md

 == Short-term ==

-- Need to get all the map navigation in one place
 - Display statue bases

 == Oracle cards ==

 - action: spend oracle card
-  - Selecting die should clear selected card and vice versa
   - Ideally sort cards by color
   - Ideally only highlight the actual selected die/card
   - Ideally unselect (clear) a die/card by clicking it again

 == Other ==

-- Remove the "how to play" contents from the setup page
-- Remove console output from tests
 - Allow spending more than 5 favor to extend move range
+- Get all the map navigation in one place

 == Quests ==